cronica-it/preview/website/events/1969-rfc/index.md

 date: 2023-12-13T22:14:22

 eventDate: '1969'
-eventSummary: 'Crocker inițiază metodologia de „Requests for Comments”'
+eventSummary: 'Steve Crocker inițiază metodologia de „Requests for Comments”'

 ---

-In 1969 a key step was taken by S. Crocker (then at UCLA) in establishing the Request for Comments (or RFC) series of notes.
+In 1969 a key step was taken by Steve Crocker (then at UCLA) in establishing the Request for Comments (or RFC) series of notes.

 <!-- truncate -->